pmansour/interview-guidance/README.md

 - Clearly communicate your assumptions.
 - Talk through your thought process as you go.
-- Seek an ACK before you commit to a high-level approach.
 - Follow your interviewer's lead where it differs from the steps above.

     For example, your interviewer might want you to split your time over implementing multiple solutions.